Dragonfly Symbolism and Meanings

 When the dragonfly spirit calls to you, you are being blessed with the wisdom of the ages.
 One of the first winged insects, dragonflies have inhabited the Earth for over 300 million years.
 By comparison, evidence of the first humans dates back to just 2.8 million years.
-As ancient artifacts attest, dragonfly meaning intrigued our distant ancestors, just as it intrigues those of use living on Earth today.
+As ancient artifacts attest, dragonfly meaning and symbolism intrigued our distant ancestors, just as it intrigues those of use living on Earth today.

 Dragonflies belong to an order of insects called Odonata, of which there are 5,000 species across three sub-groups: Anisoptera, Anisozygoptera, and Zygoptera – the last of which are the “cousins” of dragonflies known as damselflies.